 Medicaid plays an essential role in Nebraska’s insurance picture, also covering one in seven residents.
 In late 2020, the state will expand Medicaid to cover all nonelderly adults under 138% of the federal poverty level.

-During 2019, about one of 20 state residents got their healthcare coverage through the federal Health Insurance Marketplace, healthcare.gov.
+In 2021, nearly 89,000 residents got their healthcare coverage through the federal Health Insurance Marketplace, healthcare.gov.
 All these plans must include such essential health benefits as inpatient hospital care, prescription drug coverage and free preventive care.3

 The percentage of uninsured Nebraskans dropped after Obamacare was introduced and has remained between 8% and 9% ever since.4